MontyTRC89/Tomb-Editor/TombLib/TombLib/Catalogs/TEN Node Scripting/Readme.md

 30 percent.
 Note that arguments sitting on the same line should sum to 100 percent width, otherwise UI symmetry is not guaranteed.

-Also note that "Hit points value" argument, being numerical argument, will allow user to only define values between 0 and 1000.
+Also note that "Hit points value" argument is placed on separate **!Arguments** block, and this is correct, since it will appear after previous argument block.
+Also, being numerical argument, it will allow user to only define values between 0 and 1000.
 All other values will be clamped.

 **LevelFuncs.CheckEntityHealth** function declaration should contain same amount of arguments and in the same order as metadata argument signature.
 Therefore, **moveableName** will be read from "Moveable to check"